-Banks, ATMs and bureaux de change are available throughout Boston Logan International Airport.
+Banks, ATMs and bureau de change are available throughout Boston Logan International Airport.

 There are plenty of bars, cafés and restaurants at Boston Logan International Airport, with options in every terminal.
 These include a sports bar and microbrewery in Terminal A, seafood and steak restaurants in Terminal B, a gourmet sandwich shop in Terminal C, and a wine bar in Terminal E.

 There are shops in each terminal; including newsagents, gift shops, bookshops and fashion outlets.
-Duty-free is also available in Terminals A, B and E.
+Duty-free is also available.

-Other facilities at Boston Logan International Airport include medical assistance, shoeshine kiosks (Terminals A, B and C) and spas (Terminals B and C).
-'Kidports' in Terminals A and C offer play areas for children.
-There's also a public art space and a 9/11 memorial on site.
+Other facilities at Boston Logan International Airport include medical assistance, shoeshine kiosks (Terminals A, B and C) and spas (Terminals A, B and C).
+'Kidports' in Terminals A, B and C offer play areas for children.
+There's also a public art space, a non-denominational chapel and a 9/11 memorial on site.